Sustainsys/Saml2/doc/Configuration.md

 *Optional child element of the [`<metadata>`](#metadata-element) element.*

-Provides information about the organization supplying the SAML2 entity (in plain English that means the organization that supplies the application that AuthServices is used in).
+Provides information about the organization supplying the SAML2 entity (in plain English that means the organization that supplies the application that Saml2 is used in).

 #### Attributes